 MLK Gold.
 Ltd. Increases Critical Metals Portfolio in Newfoundland

-Further Update on 2023 Exploration and Upcoming AGM and Special Shareholders Meeting

-/EIN News/ -- Windsor, Nova Scotia, Jan.
-09, 2023 (GLOBE NEWSWIRE) -- MLK Gold Ltd. (“CSE: MLK”) (“MLK” or “MLK Gold” or the “Company”), a growth oriented precious and critical metal exploration company headquartered in Windsor, Nova Scotia, is pleased to report that it has added a second lithium asset to it’s growing portfolio of properties.
+Windsor, Nova Scotia, Jan.
+09, 2023 (GLOBE NEWSWIRE) -- MLK Gold Ltd. MLK ("MLK" or "MLK Gold" or the "Company"), a growth oriented precious and critical metal exploration company headquartered in Windsor, Nova Scotia, is pleased to report that it has added a second lithium asset to it's growing portfolio of properties.
 This property is located approximately 18 kilometres due east of the high-grade Kraken lithium and cesium discoveries made by the Benton Resources-Sokoman Mineral Alliance.
 The new mineral licence consists of 100 mineral claims having highly prospective potential for critical metal mineralization.

 The property is located 6 kilometres east of the Burgeo Highway (Route 480).
 Access onto the property is best by helicopter.
 Company President and CEO, Paul Smith (P. Geo.) stated that, "Only three previous exploration companies have carried out historical work in the area, apparently for uranium, but no reports were filed with the government".
 Based on preliminary examination of the Burgeo granite elsewhere to the south, the Company believes there is significant potential for critical metal-bearing pegmatite development in this region.
 Smith commented, "We know from previous government and academic research that although pegmatite dikes have been noted, based on our preliminary field examination, their abundance has been dramatically under-stated.
 In addition, we also know that numerous quartz-tourmaline±pyrite veins resembling Marathon Gold's Valentine Lake deposit located approximately 50 kilometres to the north have not been thoroughly prospected or mapped", William (Bill) Fleming, Chairman of the Board for MLK Gold said, "This marks yet another advance in our strategy to enhance our critical minerals portfolio and where better to do this than on the front step of Newfoundland's first significant discovery of high-grade lithium and cesium mineralization made by the Benton-Sokoman Alliance!
 We're wishing them every success on their Kraken pegmatite discovery because their success is really a success for the entire Province".
 The Company plans to complete a full assessment of these claims starting in Q2 2023.